EntityGraphQL/EntityGraphQL/docs/content/schema-creation/01-mutations.md

 schema.AddMutationsFrom<PeopleMutations>();
 ```

-EntityGraphQL adds the `PeopleMutations` mutation controller and all its mutation methods (those with `[GraphQLMutation]` applied).
+EntityGraphQL adds the `PeopleMutations` mutation controller and all its mutation methods (those with `[GraphQLMutation]` applied) to the schema.

-For each mutation request, EntityGraphQL creates a new instance of `PeopleMuations` and provides services to it through [dependency injection](#dependenciesinjection&services).
+For each mutation request, EntityGraphQL creates a new instance of `PeopleMuations` and provides services to its constructor through [dependency injection](#dependenciesinjection&services).

 **Register all mutation controllers implementing or derving from a type**